TAI Anka: Export history

 On 23 November 2012, Egypt signed a contract with Turkish Aerospace Industries to purchase 10 Anka UAV's.
 The deal was later cancelled.
 Some sources claimed that the cancellation was due to the disagreements between AK Parti government of then Prime Minister Recep Tayyip Erdoğan and the Egyptian military regime led by General Abdel Fattah el-Sisi, while other sources stated the deal was never finalized.
 Recep Tayyip Erdogan was supporting the first democratically elected president in Egypt's, who had won the Egyptian presidential election in 2012, before getting ousted in a military coup on July 3, 2013.

 In November 2017, a Turkish official confirmed talks had been ongoing with Saudi Arabia since 2013 for the purchase of 6 systems, but no official contract had been signed yet.
 The official stated specific requirements regarding reconnaissance capability and a possible transfer of technology to Saudi Arabia.
 A different source noted budgetary challenges to be overcome due to Saudi Arabia demanding a lower price due to lower oil prices constraining Saudi income.

 In late November 2018, during IDEAS 2018, it was confirmed that Pakistan Navy is interested in Anka-S and has begun negotiations with Turkish Aerospace Industries for this UAV.
 In December 2019, TAI has opened its first office in Pakistan at the country's National Science & Technology Park.
 On August 24, 2021, Turkish Aerospace Industries (TAI) signed a contract with Pakistan's National Engineering and Science Commission (NESCOM) to jointly produce Anka military drones, the company revealed in a statement.

-A contract was signed in March 2020 with Tunisia for three Anka-S and three command centers worth $USD 80 million.
+A contract was signed in March 2020 with Tunisia for three Anka-S and three command centers worth US$80 million.
 On 13 November 2021, Tunisia officially received its first Anka-S UAV.

 Indonesia ordered twelve Anka in February 2023 along with its support system, training, and technology transfer for US$300 million.
 Six units which are manufactured in Turkey will be sent to Indonesia, while another six will be assembled in Indonesia with Indonesian Aerospace through technology transfer.
 Of the total twelve units, six would be given to the Air Force, while each the Army and Navy would receive three units.
 The first Anka for the Air Force was delivered in September 2025.

 Malaysia purchased three Anka-S UAV's for around US$85 million during the 2023 Langkawi International Maritime and Aerospace Exhibition, with media reports indicating that they would be based at RMAF Labuan Air Base on the northern part of Borneo to provide maritime surveillance over the South China Sea in general and Malaysia’s Exclusive Economic Zone specifically.
 The UAV would be delivered to Malaysia in February 2026.